dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Account-Based Transaction Model

 A protocol that represents assets as balances within personal accounts, similar to bank accounts.

+#### Address

+A unique blockchain identifier derived from an account’s public key.

 #### Application Program Interface (API)